To discover more about our thriving and exciting school, book your place at one of our Autumn Open Events.

 On joining Senior School, students are allocated to a tutor group of approximately 20 pupils.
-The Form Tutor plays a central role in the School’s pastoral care, and is the first port of call for pupils, teachers and parents.
-The tutor’s main role, however, is to promote effective academic progress and engagement with our extensive co-curricular programme through our mentoring system, which enables every girl to realise her full potential.
+The Form Tutor plays a central role in providing pastoral care, and is the first port of call for pupils, teachers, and parents.
+The tutor’s main role is to promote personal wellbeing, effective academic progress, and engagement with our extensive co-curricular programme through our GROW (Goals, Reality, Obstacles, Way Forward) coaching model, which enables every girl to realise her full potential.

 As students enter Upper School in Year 10, they embark upon their GCSE or iGCSE courses.
 All students take courses in English Language and Literature, Mathematics, Biology, Chemistry, Physics, a Modern Foreign Language and one of the Humanities.

 Students continue to be banded by ability in Mathematics, ensuring that each girl is able to tackle this course at a pace and depth that is best suited to her needs.

 As well as these seven or eight GCSEs or iGCSEs, students are able to choose two further subjects.
 Our current options list comprises Art, Classical Civilisation, Classical Greek, Computer Science, Design & Technology, Drama, French, Geography, German, History, Italian, Japanese, Latin, Mandarin, Music, Physical Education, Religious Studies and Spanish.